jerryjappinen/bellevue-docs/app/components.md

 One components can generally appear under multiple different parent components in the application.
 In order to make it easy to customize component styles in any given context, it's best to

-- Give your component a parent class that matches the component, prefixed with `.view-`.
+- Give your component a parent class that matches the component, prefixed with `.c-`.
 - Name other elements with component-specific class names matching the component nime.
-- Provide prefixed state classes such as `.view-my-component-enabled` and `.view-my-component-disabled`
+- Provide prefixed state classes such as `.c-my-component-enabled` and `.c-my-component-disabled`
 - Avoid unnecessary nesting these prefixed classes, because this increases specificity and makes them harder to customize per context.
 - Generic classes such as `.is-active` should be nested under the prefixed ones however.
 - If you're writing a lot of code targeting elements by tag name, it's probably better to add a class name.